Highland Community College (Kansas): 1905–1910

-1910-1915
+1910–1915

 In order to become a standard college Adams expanded Highlands master's program and introduced a doctorate program.
 Adams even went so far as to award himself a doctorate in 1912.
 The gym in the basement of the admin building was remodeled to allow space for the newly created commerce (business) department.
-Normal training was reinstated for those seeking teaching certificates and Highlands normal school received accreditation from the Kansas state board of education in May of 1912.
+Normal training was reinstated for those seeking teaching certificates and Highlands normal school received accreditation from the Kansas state board of education in May 1912.
 Pre-high school academy courses were expanded to include "8th grade".
 By 1912 the amount of faculty had pretty much doubled to 17 teachers from 9 under the previous president. the baseball field north of campus was purchased by the city and furnished by community donations to make a proper field for the team in 1913. the college saw growth but not as much as anticipated spurring the need for more fundraising.

-Rev. A.C.
+A.C.
 Brown was hired in 1913 to raise money for the dwindling endowment fund.
 A drought inhibited its performance however falling far short of the 200k goal.
 In October of the same year, the Highland Presbyterian Church burned further hurting the funding pool as it took funding priority.
 The following month of November saw the vote of the synod voting to once again oust Highland College.
 The synod decided to favor Emporia despite neither college being a standard college at this time.
 In the fall of 1913, the high school was updated from a 2-year high school to a four-year putting the final nail in the coffin of the academy at Highland College due to public high school being tuition free.
 Irvin Hall was rented to the high school for $1,750 a year due to space constraints.
 1913 also spelled the end for the boys' basketball team because of Woodman Hall being burnt down.